rapidsai/deployment/source/platforms/databricks-dask.md

 client = Client(f'{os.environ["SPARK_LOCAL_IP"]}:8786')
 ```

-You can run also this workflow example (link) to get started on using Dask X Spark RAPIDS.
+You can run also this HPO workflow example (link) to get started on using Dask X Spark RAPIDS.
 Refer to blog (link) for more information.